 Action Plan

-The action plan should propose realistic and feasible action to mitigate the impact of odour.
-When the APGEMO is part of the AG, collaborative efforts should define implementation timelines for proposed actions.
+The action plan is designed to propose realistic and feasible action to mitigate the impact of odour.
+When the is part of the AG, collaborative efforts should define implementation timelines for proposed actions.
 These actions, stemming from collective efforts, can include various measures such as implementing best practices, operating during off-peak hours, or reducing production during odour episodes.

 Data Management, Ethics, Transparency, and Access to Public Information